 - The social circles or groups they hang out in

 Include as much or as little information as necessary to create an accurate persona for the audience you are targeting.
 Some things will not be relevant but creating a clear picture helps you appeal to those people.
-Hubspot prepared some questions that you can use to create buyer personas here.

 Once you have identified your webinar goals and ideal webinar audience, you can craft better messaging to attract that audience.
 A key part of any webinar marketing strategy is to have an optimized landing page.
 This is where you will drive traffic, offer information about your webinar, and encourage people to sign up.

 By “optimized,” we mean that your landing page has been designed to appeal to your audience as much as possible and that you use keywords that will help with SEO for your page.
 Let’s look more closely:

 Conversion optimization experts often look to psychological principles to help optimize web pages.
 Basically, the idea is that you use the sorts of language, positioning, and message types that are geared to elicit action from your target audience.

 - Pain-pleasure - People have a basic instinct to seek pleasure and avoid pain.
 This heavily influences decision-making.
 On your landing page, you might directly address a source of pain for your target audience and provide a solution to alleviate that pain.

 - Loss aversion - Humans are more motivated to avoid a loss than to pursue a gain.
 FOMO (Fear of Missing Out) is a manifestation of this and can be used on your landing page.
 For example, you might create urgency by announcing that spots are limited or by having a countdown clock after which there will be no more registrations.

 - Self-determination theory - This makes us think “I want what they’re having.”
 On your landing page, you might include testimonials to meet this psychological principle.